hubertron/plexreencoder/README.md

 # plexreencoder
 Script for re-encoding .ts files to h264

+1. Must be on windows PC with Powershell installed for this to work
-Requies handbrakecli, note that the script names the full path to it, so either put yours there or update the path in the script.
+2. Requies [handbrakecli](https://handbrake.fr/downloads2.php), note that the script names the full path to it, so either put yours there or update the path in the script.
+3. Edit script to match your directories and settings (mine are below with the reasoning)
+4. Right click on script file and select run with Powershell
+5. Chill out.
+Encoding takes some time

 **Handbrake Settings are as follows**
 `--two-pass` - Run 2 passes of encoding for maxium quality